underlay/io-sqlite/README.md

 ## Usage notes

-Foreign key constraint checks are turned **OFF** by default in SQLite; when inserting into a database after it has been initialize you need to explicitly turn them ON with
+Foreign key constraint checks are turned **OFF** by default in SQLite; when inserting into a database after it has been initialized you need to explicitly turn them ON with

 ```
 PRAGMA foreign_keys = ON;